mclendon99/ddns/README.md

-ddns-a.sh - Updates godaddy A record if different than your external IP ddns-cname.sh - Adds a godaddy CNAME record for the local host ddns-acme.sh {ACME challenge} - Adds an ACME challenge record
+ddns-a.sh - Updates godaddy A record if different than your external IP ddns-cname.sh - Adds a godaddy CNAME record for the local host ddns-acme.sh {ACME challenge} - Adds or replaces an ACME challenge record